PTsolvers/Chmy.jl/docs/src/concepts/bc.md

 !!! warning "$\partial \Omega$ Refers to the Entire Domain Boundary!"
     By specifying `field` to a single boundary condition, we impose the boundary condition on the entire domain boundary by default.
 See the section for "Mixed Boundary Conditions" below for specifying different BC on different parts of the domain boundary.

 Alternatively, one could also define the boundary conditions beforehand using `batch()` provided the `grid` information as well as the `field` variable.
-This way the boundary condition to be prescibed is **precomputed**.
+This way the boundary condition to be prescribed is **precomputed**.

 ```julia
 # pre-compute batch